User Profile: Dr. Gina Henderson

 Data products used:

-- Northern Hemisphere Terrestrial Snow Cover Extent Daily 25km EASE-Grid 2.0 [doi: 10.5067/MEASURES/CRYOSPHERE/nsidc-0530.001]; this data set is available through NASA’s National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC) and was created as part of a NASA Making Earth System Data Records for Use in Research Environments (MEaSUREs) Project.
+- Northern Hemisphere Terrestrial Snow Cover Extent Daily 25km EASE-Grid 2.0 [doi: 10.5067/MEASURES/CRYOSPHERE/nsidc-0530.001]; this data set is available through NASA’s National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC) and was created as part of a NASA Making Earth System Data Records for Use in Research Environments (MEaSUREs) Program.

 - MODIS/Terra Snow Cover Monthly L3 Global 0.05 Deg Climate Modeling Grid (CMG), Version 5 [doi: 10.5067/IPPLURB6RPCN], which is available through the NSIDC DAAC